 It's not quite clear how state governments will respond to the sweeping changes in marriage law, including access to divorce by partners in civil unions.

 Although same-sex marriage law is largely a settled matter after Obergefell, some confusion may still remain.
-Get assistance with understanding the requirements for divorce in your particular situation.
-A good first step is to contact a divorce attorney who's experienced in same-sex legal issues for a free case review.
+Get assistance with understanding the requirements for same-sex divorce in your particular situation.
+Consider contacting an experienced, local divorce attorney today and protect your interests.